 which includes W grades in MyCSUSM (see Academics > View Unofficial Transcript).

-NOTE: Exceptions to the policy were aproved for Spring 2020.
-Please visit the Spring 2020 Academic Policies site for more information.
+NOTE: Exceptions to the policy were aproved for Spring and Fall 2020.
+Please visit the Spring and Fall 2020 Academic Policies site for more information.

 |Date in Semester